panacloud-modern-global-apps/full-stack-serverless-cdk/stepxx_simple_email_service/invoke-lambda-on-receiveing-mail/README.md

-# Calling Lambda On Receiveing Emails On Verified Domain
+# Calling Lambda When Receiveing Emails On Verified Domain

 In this example of CDK deployment we will take a look at [how to receive emails on Amazon email server](https://www.youtube.com/watch?v=2fWj3EKYalg&feature=youtu.be&t=735).
 For a complete list of Regions where email receiving is supported, see [Amazon Simple Email Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/ses.html) in the AWS General Reference.
-To receive an email through SES we need to consider the following things:
+Currently AWS is supporting email receiving support in three regions **us-east-1**, **us-west-2** and **eu-west-1**.
+To receive an email through SES we have to consider the following things:

 - We should have our own domain.
 - Domain should be verified on Amazon SES.